-Born 8th January 1946 in Leningrad (now Saint Petersburg).
+8th January 1946, Leningrad - 27th October 2020, Saint Petersburg.
 Graduated from the Faculty of Philology at the Leningrad State University in 1970.
 A member of the Saint Petersburg Union of Writers since 1982.
-Currently a Board member of the Saint Petersburg Union of Writers, Head of the Literary Translation Section of the Union of Writers, and a member of the Russian PEN Club, he runs a literary translation workshop at the French Institute (Institut Français) in Saint Petersburg.
-Lives in Saint Petersburg.
+A Board member of the Saint Petersburg Union of Writers, Head of the Literary Translation Section of the Union of Writers, and a member of the Russian PEN Club, he runs a literary translation workshop at the French Institute (Institut Français) in Saint Petersburg.

 In 2002, he received an Honorary Diploma from the International Board on Books for Young People (IBBY) for translating into Russian Pierre Griparis' book Les Contes de la rue Broca (Tales of the Rue Broca).

 In 2003 he received the Maurice Vaksmakher Literary Award established jointly by the French Government and the Embassy of France in Moscow to recognize the best translations of French literature, for his 2002 translations of Guillaume Apollinaire’s L'Enchanteur pourissant (The Rotting Magician) and Le Poete assassiné (The Poet Assassinated).

 In 2005 he received the Samuil Marshak Award for Best Children’s Poetry (The Holiday of an ABC-Book, 2004).

 In 2006 two of his books, The Condemned Poets and French Poetry for Children received honorary diplomas at the Nevsky Book Fair [Nevsky Knizhny Forum] in Saint Petersburg.
 The Condemned Poets (2005) was awarded the Book of the Year Prize at the Federal Agency of Press and Mass Communications Competition at the 19th Moscow International Book Fair (MIBF).